See all chapters of A Guide to Solvency II.

 As noted in the diagram below, a UK Solvency II group can exist at different levels in a group structure.

-In this scenario, Group Supervision 2.1 mandates that group supervision rules will apply only at the level of the ultimate UK Solvency II insurer, UK insurance holding company or UK mixed financial holding company in the group.
-If the ultimate holding company’s head office is outside the UK, the applicable rules will depend on whether the jurisdiction in which the entity is incorporated is deemed to be equivalent to the UK and, if not, whether other methods apply.
-Note that Regulation 13 of the Solvency 2 Regulations mandates that the PRA has the option to supervise the group at a UK level where a group’s head office is in Gibraltar.
+In this scenario, group supervision rules will apply only at the level of the ultimate UK Solvency II insurer, UK insurance holding company or UK mixed financial holding company in the group.
+If the ultimate holding company’s head office is outside the UK, the applicable rules will depend on whether the jurisdiction in which the entity is incorporated is deemed to be equivalent to the UK and, if not, whether other methods apply244 However, the PRA has the option to supervise the group at a UK level where a group’s head office is in Gibraltar.245

 Scenario 1 and Scenario 2 Groups

-Group Supervision 17 sets out the governance requirements that apply at the level of a Scenario 1 and Scenario 2 group, which are largely similar to the equivalent solo level governance requirements.
-Requirements include carrying out a group own risk and solvency assessment (ORSA) and implementing risk management and internal control systems.
+The governance requirements that apply at the level of a Scenario 1 and Scenario 2 group are largely similar to the equivalent solo level governance requirements.
+Requirements include carrying out an ORSA and implementing risk management and internal control systems.246

-Pursuant to Group Supervision 16.2, Scenario 1 and 2 groups must report on a regular basis (at least annually) to the PRA all “significant” intra-group transactions by (re)insurers.
-A very significant intra-group transaction must be reported as soon as practicable.
-Article 377 of the Level 2 Delegated Regulation makes it clear that an intra-group transaction can be considered “significant” if it would materially influence the solvency or liquidity position of the group or one of the companies involved in the transaction.
+Scenario 1 and 2 groups must report on a regular basis (at least annually) to the PRA all “significant” intra-group transactions by (re)insurers.
+A very significant intra-group transaction must be reported as soon as practicable.247 The Level 2 Delegated Regulation makes it clear that an intra-group transaction can be considered “significant” if it would materially influence the solvency or liquidity position of the group or one of the companies involved in the transaction.
 The PRA expects to be notified of any very significant intra-group transaction before the relevant company has entered into the transaction.
-Article 377 of the Level 2 Delegated Regulation includes a non-exhaustive list of such transactions.
+Article 377 of the Level 2 Delegated Regulation includes a non-exhaustive list of such transactions.248

 Scenario 3 Groups

-In respect of Scenario 3 groups, Regulation 35 of the Solvency 2 Regulations provides that the PRA must rely on the equivalent group supervision exercised by the third-country supervisory authorities where the jurisdiction of the third-country supervisory authority has been deemed equivalent.
+In respect of Scenario 3 groups, the PRA must rely on the equivalent group supervision exercised by the third country supervisory authorities where the jurisdiction of the third country supervisory authority has been deemed equivalent.249

-To exercise the process outlined in the UK/US Bilateral Agreement, UK Solvency II insurers in a US-parented group must apply for a rule modification.
-The application process is standardized.
-The PRA will issue bespoke individual other methods directions to UK Solvency II insurers that meet the requirements in the UK/US Bilateral Agreement, which effectively amend the requirements of Group Supervision 20.1 and 20.2.
+To exercise the process outlined in the UK-US Bilateral Agreement, UK Solvency II insurers in a US-parented group must apply for a rule modification.
+The application process is standardised.
+The PRA will issue bespoke individual other methods directions to UK Solvency II insurers that meet the requirements in the Bilateral Agreement, which effectively amend the requirements set out in Paragraphs 20.1 and 20.2 in the Group Supervision Part of the PRA Rulebook.254

-The UK/US Bilateral Agreement streamlines the administrative impact for insurance groups with a US parent entity by requiring that each relevant member of the group and the UK insurance holding company provide to the PRA its group risk report (ORSA or equivalent) within one month of providing same to its US supervisor.
-The submission including the group risk report must include:
+The UK-US Bilateral Agreement streamlines the administrative impact for insurance groups with a US parent entity by requiring that each relevant member of the group and the UK insurance holding company provide to the PRA its group risk report (ORSA or equivalent) and provide the same to its US supervisor.255 The submission including the group risk report must include:

 - A description of the (re)insurance group’s risk management framework.